km-aero/mongoPacker/README.md

 $ berks vendor
 ```
 - configure packer.json to use your AWS details and keys (lines 10, 12, 13, 15, & 20).
 Also make sure your AWS credentials are saved in your environment variables
-- verify the packer.json file with the command below
+- verify the packer.json file.
 ```bash
 $ packer validate packer.json
 ```